 Here are the four elements of great feedback in brief:

 Be yourself, but when you're giving tough feedback as a mentor, you're changing people's lives.
-So don't be emotional, prepare.
+So don't be emotional, and prepare for the tough talks.
 Great mentors even meditate - they really do!

 I noticed that ...

 This made me feel like ...

 It's not about you, but it's about the others.
 Simply telling people "the truth" typically doesn't get them anywhere further than being insulted.
 Great feedback always has the intention to help a person increase motivation.

 If your feedback just contains your side of the story, your solution, and your experience, it will not reach the recipient.
 That's one thing you can guarentee.
 Openness is necessary for true connection.